Common Conditions of the Hand, Wrist, Arm and Elbow

 If a flexor tendon is cut all the way through, the finger can no longer bend on its own, and if nerves are also injured, the finger may be numb.

 If the tendon is cut completely, you will need surgery to rejoin the two ends.
 You will then need to follow a specific exercise program recommended by a hand therapist to regain movement in your finger.
-As the tendon heals, you will slowly regain strength and movement.

 They occur when the tissue, which produces a thick fluid to keep the joints and tendons moving, balloons out from the joint or tendon to form a cyst.
 The cyst then fills with the fluid and appears as a visible lump.